 These two classifications received a market supplement as part of the SAHO/HSAS bargaining process in the fall of 2002.
-The Prosthetist and Orthotist classifications had annual reviews in 2003, 2004, 2005, 2006, 2008 and 2009.
-The recommendation was to maintain the existing market supplement each year until 2006, when the MSRC recommended to renegotiate the market supplement.
-A new market supplement was implemented in June 2007.
+A new market supplement was implemented in 2007, and again in 2010 and 2013.
 This latest report is to be considered as part of the ongoing review of the market supplement process for this classification, as described in the SAHO/HSAS Letters of Understanding pertaining to the Market Supplement Program.

-There was one health region that reported to this review.
-Other regions in Saskatchewan may use agencies, such as the Saskatchewan Abilities Council, to provide service for this function.
+There was one larger urban centre that reported to this review.
+Other facilities and areas in the Saskatchewan Health Authority may use agencies, such as the Saskatchewan Abilities Council, to provide service for this function.
 Orthotists and Prosthetists are members of the Health Sciences Association of Saskatchewan (HSAS).